-Culpability ★ The respondent was in a position of trust for financial matters. ★ The misconduct enabled the misuse or misappropriation of funds by others. ★ Whether, and to what extent, the respondent benefited from, or intended to Harm ★ The harm or risk of harm to a financially vulnerable individual. ★ The extent of action required to remedy the consequences of the misconduct.
+- ★ The respondent was in a position of trust for financial matters. - ★ The misconduct enabled the misuse or misappropriation of funds by others. - ★ Whether, and to what extent, the respondent benefited from, or intended to benefit from, the misconduct.

+- ★ The harm or risk of harm to a financially vulnerable individual. - ★ The extent of action required to remedy the consequences of the misconduct.